SBRT + Atezolizumab for Cervical Cancer

 The trial requires that you stop taking systemic immunosuppressive medications (like certain steroids or drugs that suppress the immune system) at least 2 weeks before starting the study treatment.
 However, some exceptions apply, such as low-dose or short-term use of these medications.

-What makes the treatment SBRT + Atezolizumab unique for cervical cancer?
+What evidence suggests that SBRT + Atezolizumab could be effective for cervical cancer?

 Kamran Ahmed, M.D.